How Many Times Can You Fail Your CDL Test?

 - Driver communications

-You must register to take the test at a state CDL testing center, but you can use online materials to prepare for the test beforehand.
-The general knowledge test is 60 minutes long, and immediately after you’ll move on to the next portion of the test: the skills test.
+Before you can actually sit for the CDL exam, you must register to take the test at a state CDL testing center, but you can use online materials to prepare for the test beforehand.
+This means that you can study as much as you feel you need to before deciding to register and sit for the test.
+The general knowledge test, which is part of the written portion of the test, is 60 minutes long, and immediately after this you’ll move on to the next portion of the test: the skills test.

 The skills test requires you to perform a list of necessary skills under the supervision of a representative.
+These skills are vital to your knowledge and experience as a commercial driver.
 The CDL skills test is made up of three parts:

 - Pre-Trip Inspection